fledge-iot/fledge-filter-asset/docs/index.rst

   - **rename**: Change the name of the asset.
 In this case a third property is included in the rule object, "new_asset_name"

   - **remove**: This action will be passed a datapoint name as an argument or a datapoint type.
 A datapoint with that name will be removed from the asset as it passed through the asset filter.
 If a type is passed then all data points of that type will be removed.

+  - **flatten**: This action will flatten nested datapoint structure to single level.

+Example: datapoint "pressure" will be flattened as "pressure_floor1", "pressure_floor2", "pressure_floor3" ..coe-block:: JSON
+  {
+      "pressure": {"floor1":30, "floor2":34, "floor3":36 }
+  }

 Supported data types  are

   - **INTEGER**